jayqi/reprexlite/README.md

 - Paste or type some Python code that you're interested in sharing.
 - reprexlite will execute that code in an isolated namespace.
 Any returned values or standard output will be captured and displayed as comments below their associated code.
 - The rendered reprex will be printed for you to share.
-Its format can be easily copied, pasted, and run as-is by someone else.
-Here's an example of an outputted reprex:
+It can be easily copied, pasted, and run as-is by someone else.
+Here's an example of an rendered reprex:

 ```python
 from itertools import product